jashandeep-source/Country-Name-Prediction/README.md

-**CMPT353-Project**
+**Country Name Prediction Using Geospatial and Socioeconomic Factors**

-## In this project, we had done analysis and prediciton of the cities data in combination with unemployment data and international toursim data
+## In this project, analysis and prediciton of the cities data in combination with unemployment data and international toursim data

 **Libraries used:**
 * Anaconda: https://www.anaconda.com